ToSStudio/LoRa-P2P/README.md

 --------|---------|--------
 "LoRa" | Rx, Tx | written by "Sundeep Mistry"; version 0.8.0 or higher "U8g2" | Rx     | written by "oliver"; version 2.28.10 or higher

+- [ ] integrate all LoRa-Functions into programm
+- [ ] use FSK to identify Transmission